healkeiser/google_drive_vfx_server/README.md

 <!-- TIPS -->
 ## Tips
 - With that method, you can either place your `PROJECTS` folder on the Google Drive Server freshly created, or leave it anywhere locally
-- Google Drive will allow you to limit the bandwidth for upload/download directly in the app, which coule be useful if the `PROJECTS` folder is saved on the server
+- Google Drive will allow you to limit the bandwidth for upload/download directly in the app, which could be useful if the `PROJECTS` folder is saved on the server

 <!-- ROADMAP -->
 ## Roadmap